Sharpness of Minima in Deep Matrix Factorization: Introduction

-We rely on the necessary and sufficient conditions established by \citet{Wustab} for a minima $\bm{x}^*$ to be dynamically unstable.
-Their condition is that $\lambda_{\max}(\nabla^2 \mathcal{L}(\bm{x}^*)) > 2/\eta$.
-Thus, we see that an exact expression for the maximum eigenvalue is necessary to sharply explore the escape phenomenon.
+A necessary and sufficient condition for a minimum to be dynamically unstable is that $\lambda_{\max}(\nabla^2 \mathcal{L}(\mathbf{w}^*)) > 2/\eta$ (cf.~\citealt{Wustab,mulayoff2,chemnitz2025characterizing}).
+Thus, we see that an exact expression for the maximum eigenvalue is necessary to explore the escape phenomenon empirically.